wp-plugins/my-company-menu/readme.txt

 3. Add custom subpages under this tab
 4. Change the menu title and icon to match your client's branding.

-I use this new menu to organize Pods, like a Work Portfolio or Team Member Manager.
+I mostly use this new menu to organize Pods, like a Work Portfolio or Team Member Manager.
 This lets me create custom managers for my client and consolidate them under one menu, keeping the sidebar simple and clean.

 I include a Demo Page (mcm_menu.php located in the plugin directory).
 If you have no need for additional subpages, just check the Hide Demo Page box on the Help/Settings page to remove it.
 Otherwise, move mcm_menu.php from Plugins to your Uploads directory to customize it as needed (this will ensure your tweaks remain after an update).
 The file mcm_menu.php has ample template functions and recommendations for creating your own custom pages.